werf/werf/README.md

   - Debug problems effortlessly without unnecessary kubectl invocations.
 - Prompt CI pipeline failure in case of a problem (i.e. fail fast).
   - Instant detection of resource failures during the deployment process without having to wait for a timeout.
-- Full compatibility with Helm 2.
+- Full compatibility with Helm.
-- Ability to limit user permissions using RBAC definition when deploying an application (Tiller is compiled into werf and is run under the ID of the outside user that carries out the deployment).
-- Parallel builds on a single host (using file locks).
-- Distributed parallel deploys (coming soon) [#1620](https://github.com/werf/werf/issues/1620).
-- Сontinuous delivery of images with permanent tags (e.g., when using a branch-based tagging strategy).

 ### Cleaning up

-- Clean up local and Docker registry by enforcing customizable policies.
+- Clean up container registry by enforcing customizable policies.
 - Keep images that are being used in the Kubernetes cluster. werf scans the following kinds of objects: Pod, Deployment, ReplicaSet, StatefulSet, DaemonSet, Job, CronJob, ReplicationController.

 ## Production ready

 werf is a mature, reliable tool you can trust.
 [Read about release channels](https://werf.io/about/release_channels.html).

 ## Documentation